 Understand What the Problem Is

-The issue that many insurance companies have with rebuilt salvage vehicles is that a salvage vehicle could have hidden or invisible defects that could linger from the initial accident that resulted in the car being declared salvage in the first place.
+The issue that many insurance companies have with rebuilt salvage vehicles is that a salvage vehicle could have hidden or invisible defects.
+That could linger from the initial accident leading to the car being salvage in the first place.

-This may seem absurd to some, as most states require a rather rigorous salvage inspection before allowing a car to be declared rebuilt and eligible for registration and insurance once more.
+This may seem absurd to some, as most states require a rather rigorous salvage inspection before declaring a car rebuilt.
+And eligible for registration and insurance once more.
 However, it’s important to understand that these state-mandated inspections have little to do with the relative safety of a rebuilt salvage car or how well and completely it’s been rebuilt.

-Instead, these inspections are much more concerned that all the VINs match between car paperwork and the vehicle itself, or between the receipts for replacement parts used in the car and these parts as they’re present within the engine or chassis.
-In other words, this inspection is to determine if the car has been rebuilt legally, not well.
+Instead, these inspections’ concern is that all the VINs match the car paperwork and the vehicle itself.
+Or between the receipts for replacement parts in the car and these parts as they’re present within the engine or chassis.
+In other words, this inspection is to determine if the rebuilding of the car was legal, or not well.

 Understand How to Fix the Problem